gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 that are as extreme as what we observed.
 When ``pdata`` gives you 0, the p-value
 \index{p-value!zero}
 should be reported to be smaller than 0.001 (**not 0!**) if *B* is 1,000 since it happened in less than 1 in 1,000 tries but does occur once -- in the actual data set.
+This applies to any p-values when they are very small -- just report them as less than 0.001, or 0.0001 if you prefer that next smaller upper limit, when they are under these values.

 4. Since our null model is not specific about the direction of the difference, considering a result like ours but in the other direction (25.933 cm) needs to